Women in the United States Senate: History

-For its first 130 years in existence, the Senate's membership was entirely male.
-Until 1920, few women ran for the Senate.
-Until the 1990s, very few were elected.
-This was due to many factors, including the lack of women's suffrage in many states until the ratification of the Nineteenth Amendment to the United States Constitution, women's limited access to higher education until the mid-1900s, public perceptions of gender roles, and barriers to women's advancement such as sex discrimination.

 The first time a woman was nominated for the Senate was in 1893 in Wyoming, where women have had the vote since 1869.
-The nomination happened through a party caucus, since this was before 1913 when the Seventeenth Amendment established popular elections for Senators.
+The nomination happened through a party caucus, since this was before 1913 when the Seventeenth Amendment established popular elections for senators.
 Mary Jane Bartlett was nominated by the Wyoming Populists, receiving their unanimous nomination.
 However, the Wyoming legislature was deadlocked for weeks of voting on their senators: Republicans, Democrats, and Populists mostly voted for their own candidates.
 Bartlett received all six populist votes on a number of ballots in the legislature, but time ran out to choose the senator, and Wyoming ended up serving with only one senator, rather than two, that term.